 The Scout Sections formed an early part of the Auxiliary Units structure.
 These were units of regular soldiers, each commanded by a Lieutenant, whose role was to train the Home Guard patrols of Auxiliary Units.
 They arose out of the experience of XII Corps Observation Unit, under Captain Peter Fleming.
 He had arranged for a section of Lovat Scouts to help him, thanks it seems to his brother Robert who was an officer in that unit.
-Recruited from the Highlands of Scotland, they included experienced ghillies, skilled in stalking, who had also trained snipers in WW1.
+Recruited from the Highlands of Scotland, they included experienced ghillies, skilled in stalking, who had also trained snipers during the First World War.
 Some of these Lovat Scouts would remain in Kent for most of the existence of the Auxiliary Units.

 The first War Establishment for the Scout Sections, dated 26th July 1940, provides details of the makeup of these units, with a sergeant, corporal, 8 other ranks, cook, a batman/driver (for the officer) and driver IC (internal combustion - as opposed to waggon driver), making a total of 14 including their officer.
 The men were typically drawn from regiments that recruited locally to the area concerned, though the men were not necessarily local.
 The men were drawn from Regimental Depots, to avoid accusations that the best men were being poached from front line units.
 Major Oxenden wrote that initially officers and men "were chosen for their youth and toughness".
 However he also suggests this was a mistake as it meant the officers were too young to take over from the Intelligence Officer (IO) if he left and the men did not make good teachers for what were largely older Auxiliers.
 This was rectified with later recruits.